jnovack/autossh/README.md

 every time you restart **jnovack/autossh** you may wish to explicitly set this.

+If you want to bind local forward tunnel to all interfaces, specify value like this: `*:2222`

 #### SSH_TUNNEL_HOST

 Specify the address (ip preferred) of the *target*.